 That was what its founder, Bart de Graaff, was famous for.
 And the Big Donor Show was nothing if not a memorial to Bart, who died from the effects of kidney failure at the age of 35 in May 2002.

-Before the show went on air, details were kept suspiciously vague.
+Before the programme went live, details were kept suspiciously vague.

 Who were the contestants?
 Would any hospital agree to perform the surgery?
 When was the transplant to take place?